developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

    1. As of writing this article, the External Secrets operator and FluxCD do not work well together when it comes to generator API.
-Specifically, the FluxCD will try to recreate the [Password resource] resource on every tick of the `Kustomization.spec.interval`.
+Specifically, the FluxCD will try to recreate the Password[^20] resource resource on every tick of the `Kustomization.spec.interval`.

       This means that the initial password is gone by the time the second tick comes around.

-      This is possibly a known issue, one which I can see being [discussed in their GitHub repository].
+      This is possibly a known issue, one which I can see being discussed in their GitHub repository[^21].

       Although I haven't found a fixed by now, specifying `updatePolicy: IfNotExists` for the `PushSecret` makes sure that we won't